 Wanshu envisages her jewellery as moving art on the body and hopes that one day they will be able to be incorporated into larger-scale clothing items through collaborations with fashion designers.

-My jewellery is focused on exploring the multisensory experience and making tactile wearable pieces, which involve different sensory experiences such as vision, sound, and touch.
+Her jewellery is focused on exploring the multisensory experience and making tactile wearable pieces, which involve different sensory experiences such as vision, sound, and touch.

-The inspiration for the jewellery series “Go with the Glow” stems from capturing the moving moments in the natural world.
-I was deeply attracted by free-swimming marine animals.
-For example the jellyfish, which is soft, light, and glowing with amazing colours.
+The inspiration for her jewellery series “Go with the Glow” stems from capturing the moving moments in the natural world.
+Wanshu was deeply attracted by free-swimming marine animals.
+For example, jellyfish, which are soft, light, and glowing with amazing colours.

-I developed my work by experimenting with acrylic, moving beads, UV reactive nylon wire, UV light and fluorescent paints resulting in light-weighted tactile, colourful and playful pieces.
+Wanshu developed her work by experimenting with acrylic, moving beads, UV reactive nylon wire, UV light and fluorescent paints resulting in light-weighted tactile, colourful and playful pieces.
 The nylon wires under UV light creates an amazing fluorescent effect and provide a pleasant visual enjoyment for the wearers and viewers.